 Information about this Lab will be announced soon.

-UPDATE 06.04.20.
-As for now, Urban Lab Lithuania is planned during the original dates and offline.
+UPDATE 22.09.20.
+As for now, Urban Lab Lithuania is planned during April or May, and offline.
 Please follow for more information soon.

 In March 2021, an Urban Lab will be carried out in Lithuania.